 I still have the gold frog and am looking at it now.

-I’m crying listening to "Don't Leave Me This Way" as I look at my reflection in the mirror with the glow of bee's wax candlelight.
+I’m crying as I listen to "Don't Leave Me This Way".
+I look at my reflection in the mirror with the glow of bee's wax candlelight.
 I feel so alone.

-The candle flickers, the frog and music frame my poignant memories.
+The candle’s flame, frog’s caress, and music’s melody frame poignant memories.
 I smell again a redwood, eucalyptus and hibiscus evening's aromas surrounding an apartment complex pool, long gone.
 I mentally retrace the steps of that first evening which changed me.
 The door stands before my memory as I cross the threshold again.
 The night I became a woman I will always remember.

 Reality took a long time to accept, but I’ve accepted it.